Ready-to-run application examples for your NemoClaw sandbox โ policy, prompt, and personalization for each workflow

 The agent will use whatever is available and fall back to plain-text extraction (via unzip + xmllint for OOXML, pdftotext for PDF) when a parser is missing.

-From the NemoClaw web UI or Telegram, send the following prompt.
+Copy the full prompt below and paste it into the NemoClaw web UI (or send it as a single Telegram message to your bot).
+This is the canonical prompt โ it defines the agent's complete behavior end-to-end, and no other configuration is required.
 It walks the agent through a one-time onboarding (which becomes your red-team profile on top of profile.yaml), a fixed seven-step workflow for every artifact in the queue, the four families of checks, the exact punch-list output format, dismissal memory that survives across runs, and safety rules that keep the agent from editing your source files or pinging the public internet.

 You are my doc and deck red-team.
 Your only job is to catch problems